 rTMS is not to be confused with electroconvulsive therapy (ECT), a stigmatized but highly effective treatment for depression.
 During ECT, an electric current is used to induce a seizure.

-Painted as barbaric in popular culture, ECT is, in reality, common practice – and not at all like the violent portrayal in the classic movie One Flew Over the Cuckoo’s Nest, where Jack Nicholson receives ECT following a psychiatric admission.
+Painted as barbaric in popular culture, ECT is, in reality, common practice — and not at all like the violent portrayal in the classic movie One Flew Over the Cuckoo’s Nest, where Jack Nicholson’s character receives ECT following a psychiatric admission.

 In real life, it is an easily managed, evidence-based approach for treatment-resistant depression.
 Clients are given general anesthesia and a muscle relaxant so the procedure is much less intrusive.

-“For a usual treatment path, if you're not responding to medications or psychotherapeutic input, you would then move on to electroconvulsive therapy. rTMS provides an intermediate step that folks could go to before necessarily going on to ECT,” he says.
+“For a usual treatment path, if you’re not responding to medications or psychotherapeutic input, you would then move on to electroconvulsive therapy. rTMS provides an intermediate step that folks could go to before necessarily going on to ECT,” says Dr. Flynn.

 As for rTMS, you would hear a “tapping on the skull” that can be loud for the client, but the worst that can happen later on is a headache.